Praqma/helmsman/docs/how_to/apps/moving_across_namespaces.md

 version: v1.3.0-rc
 ---

-# move charts across namespaces
+# Move charts across namespaces

 If you have a workflow for testing a release first in the `staging` namespace then move it to the `production` namespace, Helmsman can help you.